Meridian Bioscience, Inc. Enters into Agreement to Be Acquired by SD Biosensor and SJL Partners in $1.53 Billion All-Cash Transaction

 SJL is a Korea-based private equity investment manager uniquely focused on cross-border partnership investments with market-leading strategic companies to support their inorganic growth in international markets.
 SJL's portfolio includes investments into Momentive Performance Materials, a U.S.-based global leader in specialty silicones and silicone derivatives, Momentive Technologies, a leader in fused quartz and ceramic solutions, and Nexeon, a U.K.-based technology leader in anode materials for rechargeable batteries.
 Additional information is available at www.sjlpartners.com.

-SD Biosensor, Inc., which is listed in KOSPI, is a global in-vitro diagnostics company that contributes to improving quality of life by diagnosing diseases quickly and accurately under the slogan 'Beginning of all things that protect lives.'
+SD Biosensor, Inc. is a global in-vitro diagnostics company that contributes to improving quality of life by quickly and accurately diagnosing diseases under the slogan 'Beginning of all things that protect lives.'
 SD Biosensor is a Total Solution Provider in the IVD industry, developing and researching innovative diagnostic platforms.
-From screening tests that general users can easily purchase and use oneself, such as BGMS and COVID-19 home test kit, to confirmatory tests that can check diseases qualitatively and quantitatively through medical staff like PCR, we have a diverse and comprehensive products portfolio.
-Our strengths are R&D capabilities, global sales network and mass production capacity.
-We are able to quickly develop new infectious diseases' products in many different platforms because of many experiences in the past in developing MERS, Ebola, and Zika antigen tests.
-Also, we provide many kinds of diagnostic products to 126 countries around the world through 517 designated dealers.
-SD Biosensor has WHO, ISO and KGMP approved top-tier production capacity in Korea.
-Additionally, we operate 3 factories in India, Indonesia and Brazil to increase cost effectiveness and prompt distribution.
-For further information, refer to our official website at https://www.sdbiosensor.com/.
+From screening tests that general user can easily purchase and diagnose(use) oneself, such as BGMS and COVID-19 home test kits, to confirmatory tests that can check diseases qualitatively and quantitatively through medical staffs like PCR tests, SD Biosensor has a diverse products portfolio of its full line-up.
+For further information, refer to the official website.

 Meridian is a fully integrated life science company that develops, manufactures, markets, and distributes a broad range of innovative diagnostic products.
 We are dedicated to developing and delivering better solutions that give answers with speed, accuracy, and simplicity that are redefining the possibilities of life from discovery to diagnosis.
 Through discovery and development, we provide critical life science raw materials used in immunological and molecular tests for human, animal, plant, and environmental applications.
 Through diagnosis, we provide diagnostic solutions in areas including gastrointestinal and upper respiratory infections and blood lead level testing.
 We build relationships and provide solutions to hospitals, reference laboratories, research centers, veterinary testing centers, physician offices, diagnostics manufacturers, and biotech companies in more than 70 countries around the world.